Apnea of prematurity: Pathophysiology

 Ventilatory drive is primarily dependent on response to increased levels of carbon dioxide (CO2) and acid in the blood.
 A secondary stimulus is hypoxia.
 Responses to these stimuli are impaired in premature infants due to immaturity of specialized regions of the brain that sense these changes.
 In addition, premature infants have an exaggerated response to laryngeal stimulation (a normal reflex that closes the airway as a protective measure).

 Diagnosis

 Apnea of prematurity can be readily identified from other forms of infant apnea such as obstructive apnea, hypoventilation syndromes, breathing regulation issues during feeding, and reflux associated apnea with an infant pneumogram or infant apnea/sleep study.

 It has been reported that the incidence of neonatal apnea happens in almost all infants with gestational age of less than 29 weeks or the birth weight of less than 1000g.

 Treatment

 Medications

 Methylxanthines (theophylline and caffeine) have been used for almost three decades to treat apnea of prematurity.
-Despite this prevalent use, there are concerns of long term negative effects from the use of caffeine.
-Caffeine and theophylline have similar short-term effects on apnea, but theophylline is associated with higher rates of toxicity.
+These medications are thought to help by stimulating the preterm infant's respiratory drive, increasing activity of the diaphragm muscles, and by bronchodilation.
+There is some evidence that these medications can reduce to need for mechanical ventilation in preterm infants.
+There is no clear evidence to determine which type of methylxanthine formulation is more effective for preterm infants.
+The long term effects of this treatment approach has not been well studied.
+There is also not a lot of evidence to support the most effective way to treat very young preterm infants such as those who are born earlier than 28 weeks of gestational age.